awsdocs/amazon-athena-user-guide/doc_source/show-tables.md

 **Example – show the names of all tables in `sampledb` that end in the word "logs"**

 ```
-SHOW TABLES IN sampledb '.*logs'
+SHOW TABLES IN sampledb '*logs'
 ```
 Results